The Balanced Rig Principle For Diving

 The ‘balanced rig’ is a concept that stems from technical cave diving in the USA.
 This concept deals with the creation of an integrated scuba equipment set-up that aims to be, with an empty cylinder/s, as near to neutral as possible – without being excessively heavy.
 Excessive weight is defined as being beyond the capacity of the diver to swim up to the surface (full cylinder and weights in place).

 Using a ‘balanced rig’, at the beginning of the dive (when the cylinder is full and heaviest), the diver is safe because they know that they can swim themselves to the surface in the event of an emergency.
-If the regulator ceased supplying air, the BCD inflator malfunctioned, or even if the BCD bladder burst, they would not be in a situation where the equipment was so negatively buoyant that they could not reach the surface.
+If the regulator ceased supplying air, the BCD inflator malfunctioned, or even if the BCD bladder burst, they would not be in a situation where the equipment was so negatively buoyant that the surface couldn’t be reached.

 Whilst the weight belt is ditchable, and doing so should permit a buoyant emergency ascent, we don’t want to include this within our considerations of a balanced rig.
 At the end of the dive, when their cylinders are lightest and exposure protection has re-expanded in shallow water, they have sufficient weight to hold a safety or deco stop and allow a controlled ascent.